crip-torium/Idleon-Injector/README.md

 - **Modern web UI** for all config and cheat management
 - Expanded config.js with the injection Regex, which you can freely edit.
 ---

-## Credits

-- Forked from iBelg's version 1.1.1 tool
-- UI and enhancements by MrJoiny and contributors